Tom Harmon, my first city editor at the Albuquerque Journal, and the late Gov. Bruce King are two of my favorite New Mexicans.

 Harmon is a quiet, Harvard-educated, former East Coast guy who prefers sailboats to cows, even though he matriculated in the newspaper business from Gallup, is a South Valley acequia aficionado and drives around Albuquerque in what I believe is his third F-150 pickup since I went to work for him in 1982.

 He was one of those rare, deft editors who could improve your copy without you knowing it.
-Reporters would look at their stuff in the paper in the morning and think how good we were.
+Some called it a surgical touch.
+Reporters would look at their stuff in the paper in the morning and think, “Boy, I’m good.”

 I’m also sure Harmon protected me from more editorial chupacabras than I ever could imagine.